jmcs/turnstile/README.rst

 Currently you can only configure the hook verbosity.

-Repository Configuration
+Repository configuration
 ------------------------
-To use Turnstile you need to add a configuration file named ``.turnstile.yml`` to your repository.
+To use turnstile, you need to add a configuration file named ``.turnstile.yml`` to your repository.

-You can find an example configuration in `turnstile repository <turnstile.yml.example>`_ and you can read can learn more about the configuration options in the `documentation <http://turnstile.readthedocs.org/en/latest/user/configuration.html>`_.
+You can find an example configuration in `turnstile repository <turnstile.yml.example>`_ and can learn more about the configuration options in the `documentation <https://turnstile.readthedocs.org/en/latest/>`_.

 Adding subcommands
 ------------------
 Turnstile looks for command extensions in ``turnstile.commands`` entry points.

-To make a new subcommand create a `click <http://click.pocoo.org>`_ command named ``cmd`` and add the module with command to your setup.py entry points in the 'turnstile.commands' group.
+To make a new subcommand, create a `click <http://click.pocoo.org>`_ command named ``cmd`` and add the module with command to your setup.py entry points in the 'turnstile.commands' group.

 More information
 -----------------
-To learn more check `Turnsile's Documentation <http://turnstile.readthedocs.org>`_.
+To learn more, check `turnstile's documentation <http://turnstile.readthedocs.org>`_.

 License
 -------